kitbagjs/router/docs/api/type-guards/isRoute.md

 options): route is RouterRoute<Readonly<{ hash?: string; id: any; matched: any; matches: any; name: any; params: {} | { (key: string): any; (key: number): any }; query: ResolvedRouteQuery; state: { (key: string): any; (key: number): any } }>> & { name: TRouteName }
 ```

+A type guard for determining if a value is a valid RegisteredRouterRoute with an exact match.

 ### Type Parameters

 | Type Parameter |